Start of the event:

 FRIEDRICH POTERNA OF THE CASTLE MUSEUM

-Programme: Jacob Klein der Junger, Johann Sebastian Bach, Georg Philipp Telemann, Anonymous (Transcriptions of Jean-Philippe Rameau’s works)
+Programme: Jacob Klein der Junger, Johann Sebastian Bach, Georg Philipp Telemann, Anonymous (transcriptions of works by Jean-Philippe Rameau)

 READ MORE

-The historic Friedrich Poterna of the Castle Museum will transform into a stage for a Baroque dialogue.
-Virtuoso Baroque cellists, together with one of Estonia’s most renowned harpsichordists, will invite the audience to discover the enchanting world of 18th-century composers.
-Come and immerse yourself in a magical journey through time, where exquisite Baroque music will fill the air!
+The historic Prince Friedrich Postern in the Castle Museum will be transformed into a scene of a Baroque dialogue.
+Baroque cello virtuosos, together with one of the most famous harpsichordists from Estonia, will invite you to discover the enchanting world of 18th-century music makers.
+Come and experience a magical journey featuring wonderful Baroque music!

-The evening’s program is dedicated to the Baroque cello repertoire, offering a glimpse into how 18th-century composers sought new compositional contexts.
-At the time, the cello was still a relatively new solo instrument.
-The first sonatas for the cello were published in Italy around 1697, but it took time for composers to fully embrace the cello as a serious solo instrument.
-The second publication followed in 1717, when Jacob Klein der Junger from Amsterdam released a collection of sonatas for the bass viol, as the cello was then called.
-His innovative harmonic ideas were expressed through the use of various cello tunings (“discordato”), a striking example being Jacob Klein der Junger’s Sonata Op.
-3 No. 5.
+The programme of the concert is dedicated to the repertoire of the Baroque cello and offers a glimpse into how 18th-century composers sought a new compositional context.
+The cello was a relatively new solo instrument at the time.
+The first cello sonatas were published in Italy around 1697, but it took a while before composers began to take the cello seriously as a solo instrument.
+In 1717, Jacob Klein Der Junger from Amsterdam published the second publication, i.e. a set of sonatas for the bass viola (this is how the cello was called at the time).
+His innovative harmonic ideas were manifested in the use of various cello combinations (discordato); a prime example of this is Sonata Op.
+3 No. 5 by Jacob Klein Der Junger.

-The second aspect of the program is the art of transcription.
-The performers will present pieces from a little-known book of virtuosic transcriptions for two cellos, published in Paris around 1750.
-In this collection, an anonymous composer arranged popular folk songs and fragments from Jean-Philippe Rameau’s operas.
-The third element of the evening’s program explores contemporary experiments in finding historical foundations for well-known works.
-For instance, Georg Philipp Telemann’s twelve fantasies for viola da gamba may have originally been intended for the cello.
-Another example is Johann Sebastian Bach’s Suite No. 2 in D minor for cello, whose French style is further emphasized when adapted to a concert form for two cellos with basso continuo, highlighting its French character.
-These transcriptions are crafted by trio member Pavel Serbin.
+The second aspect of the programme is the art of transcription.
+The performers offer works from a little-known book of virtuoso transcriptions for two cellos, which was published in Paris in circa 1750.
+In this book, an anonymous composer arranged popular folk songs and fragments of operas by Jean-Philippe Rameau.
+The third part of the programme will focus on contemporary experiments and aim to find the historical basis of well-known works.
+For example, Georg Philipp Telemann’s Twelve Fantasias for Viola da Gamba may have been originally conceived for cello.
+Another example is Johann Sebastian Bach’s Suite No. 2 in D minor, whose French style is emphasised by adapting the work to the more French form of a concerto for two cellos with basso continuo.
+These transcriptions were made by Pavel Serbin, one of the members of the trio.

 INFORMATION FOR CONCERT GOERS